 Students today need access to the digital tools and media-rich resources that will help them explore, understand, and express themselves in the world they will inherit tomorrow.”

-In order to accelerate skill development and innovation in the areas of ICT to help Commonwealth governments improve the livelihoods of their citizens, COL will engage with governments, industry and academic institutions to develop relevant courses and facilitate the development of 21st century skills amongst learners at all levels.
+In order to accelerate skill development and innovation in the areas of ICT to help Commonwealth governments improve the livelihoods of their citizens, COL engages with governments, industry and academic institutions to develop relevant courses and facilitate the development of 21st-century skills amongst learners at all levels.

 As part of the Technology-Enabled Learning initiative, COL: